HDB BTO Delayed? Here’s Where To Stay In The Meantime

 Purchasing a HDB BTO flat in Singapore is a milestone many look forward to in adulthood — almost a rite of passage.
-However, with COVID-19 still raging at our doorstep, the process of obtaining your first-ever HDB BTO flat has become more difficult.

-Due to this delay, many have looked into other housing alternatives to tide them through.
+Due to this, many couples or even singles have looked into other housing alternatives to tide them through.
 This is evident as online searches for short-term apartment rental, fully-furnished flats and even renting condominium units have been on the rise.
-So, the question now is, what rental options do you really have?
-To cut through the noise and save you valuable time, we've narrowed them down to three options.

 1. Serviced apartments

 Serviced apartments usually have a minimum stay of six nights and many are located near the central business district or central regions of Singapore.
-They offer a suite of services such as a functioning kitchen, housekeeping (daily, alternate days or weekly) and washing facilities.
+They offer a suite of services such as a functioning kitchen, housekeeping (daily, alternate days or weekly) and laundry facilities.

 The Extra Large Room at Hmlet Cantonment